Core Values: 84 Powerful Examples for the Workplace

 In this article, we’ll discuss what core values are with examples, how to identify them and how you can use them to advance your career.

 What are core values?

 Core values are a set of fundamental beliefs, ideals or practices that inform how you conduct your life, both personally and professionally.
 Businesses can also have and maintain core values.
 These can help an organization determine how to allocate resources, make important decisions and grow.

-Identifying core values for yourself or within a company can provide structure and instruction, especially when dealing with a certain decision or dispute.
-If one of your core values is honesty, for example, you would refer back to it when making a decision about whether or not a certain piece of information should be kept secret.
+Identifying core values for yourself or within a company can provide structure and guidance, especially when dealing with a challenging decision or dispute.
+If one of your core values is honesty, for example, you would refer back to it when deciding whether or not a certain piece of information should be kept secret.

 Common core values for the workplace with descriptions

 The ability to work in a way that is most conducive to performing at your best is something both you and the company may value.
 As an employee, you may want to feel empowered to make decisions and take action.
 Many companies prefer to give you the flexibility to work at your own pace and in your own way as long as you continue to meet satisfactory performance standards.

 Valuing integrity in the workplace means that you strive to do the right thing, even when you think no one is looking.
 You may also value honesty, transparency and a commitment to doing what’s best for your clients, customers, teammates and company.

 Challenge yourself to see what’s possible to better meet the needs of your team, your customers and your company.
 You are a work in progress, striving to improve and do better.
 Think of creative ways to solve tough problems.
 Take calculated risks.
 Finding new ways to solve a problem moves the company